San Jose Homicide Suspects Released Without Posting Bail; Cops Tweet 'The System Has Failed'

 “Yes you read that correctly, two homicide suspects, charged, out of custody,” the post continued.
 “Our community deserves better, the victim’s family deserve better.
 The taking of someone’s life is the ultimate crime.
 The system has failed.”

-San Jose Mayor Sam Liccardo also questioned the suspects release.READ MORE: Authorities: Suspect In Walnut Creek Nordstrom Smash-And-Grab Out On Bail; 2nd Suspect Appears In Court
+San Jose Mayor Sam Liccardo also questioned the suspects release.READ MORE: Candlelight Display At Golden Gate Park Honors Millions Of Lives Lost To AIDS

 “I appreciate the purpose of bail reform, but releasing a homicide suspect without bail is outrageous,” he said in a statement.
 “The pendulum has swung too far, and it’s our neighborhoods that endure the most crime that suffer as a result.”